yanghengtang/tp/docs/DeveloperGuide.md

 #### Implementation

 The listing of appointments in MediConnect is facilitated by the `LogicManager`, which implements the `Logic` interface.
-It holds a mediConnectParser that parses the user input, and a model where the command is executed.
+It holds a `MediConnectParser` that parses the user input, and a model where the command is executed.
 Additionally, it implements the following operations:

 * `LogicManager#execute()` — Executes the given user String input and returns a CommandResult.

-These operations are exposed in the UI interface as Ui#executeCommand().
+These operations are exposed in the Ui interface as Ui#executeCommand().

 Given below is an example usage scenario and how the ListAppointmentCommand mechanism behaves at each step: